tomaspietravallo/sparkar-volts/README.md

 - [ ] Use rollup.js to add a minified version of VOLTS
 - [ ] Improve support for Plugins
 - [ ] Add support for Async onLoad/frameUpdate functions.
 Quite a large change, beware unintended side effects
+- [ ] String matching based DEV mode.
+Eg. mode="400x400", use a simulator window of 400x400px in Spark AR Studio to use DEV mode
+- Open a PR/issue & add/request features!

+# v5.0.0

+- [ ]
 - Open a PR/issue & add/request features!

 # two-dot-diff shortcut